DukeRobotics/documentation/ros-tutorials/lesson-0-introduction.md

 [Docker Tutorials](https://docs.docker.com/get-started/)

-Now follow the instructions here to use the duke robotics docker image.
+Now follow the instructions below to use the duke robotics docker image.

 **Note:** You do not need to mount any code.